Personal | Business

 • If you’re looking to end your contract but not switching to another network and don’t want to keep your number, you’ll need to contact us.

-If you’re switching to another mobile network, you’ll need to request a PAC code (Porting Authorisation Code) if you want to keep your phone number.
+If you’re switching to another mobile network and you want to take your O2 number with you, you’ll need to request a PAC (Porting Authorisation Code).
 To get your code, just text PAC to 65075.
 You’ll receive it within 60 seconds.

 You can find out whether your phone is currently locked to O2 and how you can unlock it by going to the help with unlocking your phone page.